zuarbase/sample-instance-change-terraform/README.md

 ## instance\_state.tf

 Edit `instance_state.tf` and update the name of the bucket you will create to store the lambda deployment package.
 Can be any unique bucket name.

-## Edit instance\_state/instance\_state.py and then create a deployment package.

-Edit `instance_state/instance_state.py` and change the global variable at the top `SLACK_HOOK` to your own slack hook.
-Save the file, then create a deployment package for lambda.
-If you have both Python and Docker installed, you might try using this tool: https://pypi.org/project/spin-and-heave/

-The zip file should be placed in the root of this directory, and should be named `instance_state.zip`.

-Once you have a zip file with your lambda code, and its dependencies, you're ready to deploy everything.

 ## Deploy all infrastructure